RedisLabs/redislabs-docs/content/rs/references/client_references/client_php.md

 - In line 9, `port` should be your database's port
 - In line 10, `password` should be your database's password

-## Persistent Connections with Predis
+## Persistent connections with Predis

 Predis supports the use of persistent connections, which are recommended practice to minimize connection management overhead.
 To enable persistent connections, use the `persistent` connection attribute as shown in the following snippet: